pitpit/synt/README.md

 [![Build Status](https://travis-ci.com/pitpit/tuune.svg?branch=master)](https://travis-ci.com/pitpit/tuune)

-Tuune is a project whose main idea is to allow the user to assemble tiny modules to build synthetic sounds.
+Tuune's main idea is to allow the user to assemble tiny modules to build synthetic sounds as easy as pie.
 Each module is a square with up to 4 inputs or outputs that can be connected to other modules.
 And that's it.